 3. Plan for the future

-Finally, keep in mind that your relocation policy may need to change as your company grows.
-The policy that works now for your new college hires may not be scalable when you need to relocate a senior manager or executive-level employee.
-For this reason, consider building flexibility into your relocation first policy.
+Finally, keep in mind that your relocation policy will probably change as your company grows.
+The policy that works now for your new hires may not be scalable when you need to recruit or relocate a senior manager or executive-level employee.
+To prepare, consider building flexibility into your first relocation policy.

-For example, if you are planning to offer a lump sum, consider setting different tiers for different populations of your employees.
-Even though a new hire and a senior manager receive a lump sum doesn’t mean they should be the same amount.
+If you're planning to offer a lump sum, for example, consider setting different tiers for different populations of your employees.
+Even though a new hire and a senior manager both receive a lump sum, that doesn’t mean it should be the same amount.

 A core/flex approach to relocation is also a great option for growing relocation programs.
 With a Core/Flex Policy, relocating employees are eligible to receive a number of core benefits, such as the cost of their household goods move, in addition to a stipend (or lump sum) for miscellaneous expenses.
-Core/Flex Policies allow you to provide different benefits to different populations without restructuring your entire policy, and it is completely scalable as your relocation program grows, because most of the legwork is already done.
-A new-hire may receive a household goods move and a $2,000 stipend for miscellaneous expenses, meanwhile, a senior manager may receive a household goods move and a $10,000 stipend for miscellaneous expenses.
+Core/Flex Policies allow you to provide different benefits to different populations without restructuring your entire policy, and it's completely scalable as your relocation program grows, because most of the legwork is already done.
+A new-hire may receive a household goods move and a $2,000 stipend for miscellaneous expenses, while a senior manager receives a household goods move and a $10,000 stipend for miscellaneous expenses.
 You can adjust these however you see fit.

-Whether your company is just starting a relocation program or you simply need to put your current benefits in writing, creating a relocation policy now will help you facilitate successful relocations in the future.
-Use this tips to get the ball rolling and be sure to check out the UrbanBound Resource Center for more information on policy types and tips!
+Whether your company is just starting a relocation program or you need to put your current benefits in writing, creating a relocation policy now will help you execute successful relocations in the future.
+Use these tips to get the ball rolling and be sure to check out the UrbanBound Resource Center for more helpful information on relocation policies!